Trim Molding Design Ideas

-Fortunately, it's easy to retrofit the moldings that were omitted by the builder, or create original designs of your own by stacking finish lumber and commonly available trim profiles.
+Unfortunately, this practice has gone by the wayside with the cost oriented approach to home building today.
+The good news is it's easy to retrofit the moldings that were omitted by the builder or create original designs of your own by stacking finish lumber and commonly available trim profiles.
 This page contains some ideas for building these designs and some techniques and pointers for installing them yourself.

 Designing a Stacked Trim Profile

 The possibilities for trim molding designs are only limited by your imagination and the available stock of profiles at your local lumberyard.
 While some designs may seem complex, most are made up of just two or 3 pieces with the finished product appearing quite elaborate.
 To create a stacked design of your own, first decide how wide it should be.
 This is usually determined by the size of a room and the height of the ceiling, more about that here.
 Start your design with a backer board, both as a physical anchor and an inspiration for the rest of the profile.
 The backer can be a one-piece board like the milled baseboard and casing samples here, or it can be a 1by plank.

 Next, choose some shapes that will compliment any existing preformed profile on the backer board and the other features of the room.
 In general, you will want to combine a few basic shapes to create an appealing effect that avoids getting too busy and distracting from the rest of the room.
 First consider how the profile will transitions to the wall surface.
 If the backer board has a shape cut along the edge it can serve this purpose, otherwise, consider using a rake or stop bead to make the transition.